-Stocks are stated at the lower of cost and net realisable value.
+Stocks are stated at the lower of cost and estimated selling price less costs to complete and sell.
 Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the stocks to their present location and condition.